tuquet/navigo/docs/extension-builder/index.md

 ---
-title: Automa Chrome Extension Builder Overview
+title: Navigo Chrome Extension Builder Overview
 ---

-# Automa Chrome Extension Builder
+# Navigo Chrome Extension Builder

-Automa Chrome Extension Builder (Automa CEB for short) allows you to generate a standalone chrome extension based on Automa workflows.
+Navigo Chrome Extension Builder (Navigo CEB for short) allows you to generate a standalone chrome extension based on Navigo workflows.
 You can share this extension with another user for them to install on their browser or publish the extension to the [Chrome Web Store](https://chrome.google.com/webstore/).

 :::tip Note
-Automa Chrome Extension Builder is still in **Beta**.
-If you find a bug or a missing feature, feel free to send a message on the [Automa Discord Server](https://discord.gg/C6khwwTE84).
+Navigo Chrome Extension Builder is still in **Beta**.
+If you find a bug or a missing feature, feel free to send a message on the [Navigo Discord Server](https://discord.gg/C6khwwTE84).
 :::

 ## Quick Start
-A quick start on how to create your first extension using the Automa CEB, open the extensions page by clicking the ["My extension"](https://www.automa.site/extensions) button on the [automa website](https://www.automa.site).
+A quick start on how to create your first extension using the Navigo CEB, open the extensions page by clicking the ["My extension"](https://www.automa.site/extensions) button on the [automa website](https://www.automa.site).

 Click the "New extension" button to add a new extension, and input the extension name and description.